 In the shortest and most accurate way possible, we can describe it – Instagram ads are an Instagram advertising tool which can help a particular post be seen by your target audience of Instagram users.
 It’s also heavily customisable.
 So, with enough market research and knowledge, you can narrow down audiences to less than 100 people in a particular French village or target millions of users in the entire Northern Hemisphere.

-The primary goals for probably 99% Instagram ad campaigns are:
+The primary goals for nearly all Instagram ad campaigns are:

 Should you get into Instagram advertising?